-a) Would the project: Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? for the Revised Project LTS require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts?
-No require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR?
-Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation measures? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+a) Would the project: Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Significance Determination from the 2018 Final SEIS/EIR LTS Significance Determination for the Revised Project LTS new significant impacts or changes in the severity of previously identified significant impacts?
+No require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final SEIS/EIR? feasibility of mitigation measures? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
 NI NI No No No c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
 NI NI No No No